 - •Result longevity differs significantly between the two approaches

 Comparing traditional deep plane facelift with the Auralyft technique to help you understand which approach may be best for your facial rejuvenation goals.
+To determine which procedure suits you, read our candidate guide.

 What is Auralyft?